KorAP/RKorAPClient/Readme.md

 [![Installation of RKorAPClient package in RStudio](https://korap.github.io/RKorAPClient/man/figures/RKorAPClient-RStudio-install.png)<!-- -->](https://korap.github.io/RKorAPClient/man/figures/RKorAPClient-RStudio-install.mp4)

+If the installation fails for some reason, you might need to update your installed R packages first (Tools -> Check for Package Updates, Select All, Install Updates).

 #### Or from the command line
 Start R, then install RKorAPClient from CRAN (or development version from GitHub or KorAP's gerrit server).